SaltyFish123/SaltyFish123.github.io/_posts/2022-06-23-c++_pointer_reference.md

 }
 ```

-Note that if we have a function like **void printArr(const int arr[], int size)** and we pass an argument **int array[]{1, 2, 3, 4}** to the function.
-Though the size of argument array is int[4], when we pass it to the printArr function the local variable arr inside the function body will decays into a pointer.
-So sizeof(array) is sizeof(int)*4 = 16 in the main function while sizeof(arr) is sizeof(int\*) = 8.
+Note that if we have a function like **void printArr(const int _arr[], int size)** and we pass an argument **int arr[]{1, 2, 3, 4}** to the function.
+Though the data type of argument `arr` is int[4], when we pass it to the printArr function the local variable _arr inside the function body will decays into a pointer.
+So sizeof(arr) is sizeof(int)*4 = 16 in the main function while sizeof(_arr) is sizeof(int\*) = 8 in the printArr function.

-So we just simply pass array type to a function it will decays into a pointer, even though you explicitly declare the size of the array parameter like **int arr[4]**.
+So if we just simply pass array type to a function it will decays into a pointer, even though you explicitly declare the size of the array parameter like **int _arr[4]**.
 If we don't want this happen, we can set the parameter data type of the function to be a reference of an array as the above code shows.
 Note that the array size must be constant, so it is convenient to use the template function to create an implicit instance rather than we explicitly specialize the coressponding definition for different size of array.

 In this way, we can create an easy template function to get the array size at compile time.
 The following code demonstrates it.